-Whether you’re looking for a $25 reusable wine tumbler to gift your friends on your next Napa getaway or want to splash out on a once-in-a-lifetime wine vacation in Argentina for a very special someone, we’ve got you covered.
-There’s a little bit of everything in this list of gifts for wine lovers, including accessories (champagne sabres, anyone?), a wine club membership (that our editor in chief personally recommended), as well as trips and tours (for the well-traveled wine lover who already has everything).
+Whether you’re looking for a $25 reusable wine tumbler to bring on camping trips or want to splash out on a once-in-a-lifetime trip to wine country, we’ve got you covered.
+There’s a little bit of everything in this list of gifts for wine lovers, including accessories (champagne sabres, anyone?), a wine club membership (that our editor in chief personally recommended), as well as trips (for the well-traveled wine lover who already has everything).

 Read on to see what else made our highly curated list of wine gifts.

 1. Tour of Argentina with chef Alex Raij

 Alex Raij is best known as the chef behind New York’s best Spanish restaurants, including Txikito, El Quinto Pino, and La Vara.
 But her family’s roots are in Argentina.
 From April 10 to 16, 2023, Raij is teaming up with Modern Adventure—the experiential tour company that offers small group trips hosted by tastemakers—to take oenophiles deep inside Argentina’s Mendoza and Uco Valley wine regions.
 There, travelers will meet the people behind some of the country’s best wineries and eat at its most exclusive restaurants.

 2. Yeti Rambler 10 oz.
 Wine Tumbler

 Buy now: $25, yeti.com

 As more resorts go plastic-free, reusable cups are becoming an essential packing item for ecoconscious wine lovers.
 We love the Yeti Rambler wine tumbler for camping trips, boozy picnics, and spontaneous sunset viewing excursions because the double-wall vacuum insulation keeps white wines cool and the MagSlider lid keeps all liquids from spilling out.
 These tumblers come in eight different colors.